pcsong33/Replication/README.md

     * The primary server listens to requests from the clients, and responds accordingly with messages following the wire protocol.
     * The primary server passes chat messages between clients.
     * All servers keep a global dictionary of `User` objects, to keep track of all of the accounts created, socket connections, queued messages, etc.
-    * The primary server also passes all client requests to the secondary servers, in order for them to keep their internal state up-to-date.
+    * The primary server passes all client requests to the secondary servers, in order for them to keep their internal state up-to-date.
-    * All servers also keep a commit log of users that have been created/deleted and messages that have been queued/cleared, in order for the current state of the system to be saved if everything goes down.
+    * All servers keep a commit log of users that have been created/deleted and messages that have been queued/cleared, in order for the current state of the system to be saved if everything goes down.
 Whenever a server is started up, it loads in user and queued message data from the commit logs, if they exist.
 These commit logs are in the `tables/` directory.
 * `client.py` - Defines the `Client` class.
     * Connects to the primary server.
     * Runs a background thread to listen for and print messages from the server.
     * Takes in requests from the user via command-line input, which is packaged according to the wire protocol and sent to the server.
 * `replication-tests.py` - Unit tests.
 Run via `python3 replication-tests.py`.
 These tests are for testing the specific features/functions we added in this design assignment.
 * `tests.py` - More unit tests.
-To run the tests, you must 1) run `server.py`, 2) change `HOST` in `tests.py` to match the server, and finally 3) run `python3 tests.py`
+To run the tests, you must 1) run `server.py`, 2) change `HOST` in `tests.py` and `HOSTS` in `client.py` to match the server, and finally 3) run `python3 tests.py`
     * These tests are from our original assignment, which tests the functionality of the chat application itself.
     * The tests spawn `Client` objects connected to the server.
 These objects send requests to the server within the tests, and the tests check whether the responses from the server are as expected.
     * If a `Too many open files` error is received when running tests, run `ulimit -n 2048` to reconfigure the maximum number of open files.